-Johnson Kuncheria concentrates his practice on intellectual property matters, with a focus on patent litigation, to support clients in the technology and life sciences industries.
-Recognized as a Texas Rising Star in Intellectual Property (Thomson Reuters, 2016-2018), Johnson has experience working with a broad range of technologies, such as electrical and computer engineering, wireless communications technologies, networking, software and medical devices.
-Johnson also has experience with patent prosecution and technology transfers.
+Johnson focuses on intellectual property matters, with a focus on patent litigation, to support clients in the technology and life sciences industries.
+Recognized as a Texas Rising Star in Intellectual Property (Thomson Reuters, 2016 – 2018), Johnson has experience working with a broad range of technologies, such as electrical and computer engineering, wireless communications technologies, networking, software and medical devices.
+He also has experience with patent prosecution and technology transfers.

-Prior to joining Fenwick & West, Johnson was a patent attorney at a prominent international law firm.
+Prior to joining Fenwick, Johnson was a patent attorney at a prominent international law firm.

 - Intellectual Ventures I and II v.
 T-Mobile USA, Inc. (D. Del.)—summary judgment of non-infringement for multiple wireless telecommunications providers in a case involving 12 patents-in-suit accusing LTE cellular communications technology